Microflash/Prim/test/fixtures/Latin/test.md

 Monitor your liabilities versus your assets.

 <!-- via -->
-The London to Cairo flight goes via Rome
+The London to Cairo flight goes via Rome.
+I could not comprehend the abbreviated captions. <!-- negation -->

 <!-- viz -->
 Our philosophy is minimalist, viz., simple lines and clean colors.